WSU Access FAQs

 First-year undergraduate students whose Free Application for Federal Student Aid (FAFSA) estimated family contribution (EFC) is 0-5000 are eligible to receive a Wayne Access Grant.
-You must be admitted to WSU by December 1, 2017.
-Current students who enrolled before fall 2017 are not eligible for Wayne Access funds.
+You must be admitted to WSU by December 1, 2019.

 How do I apply for the Wayne Access program?

 An application is not required for the Wayne Access program.
-In order to be considered for a 2018-19 award WSU must receive your 2018-19 FAFSA by March 1, 2018.
+In order to be considered for an award WSU must receive your FAFSA for the next academic year by March 1.
 Awards will be given until funding is exhausted.